Dr Catherine (Frin) Bale

 - Associate Member of the Centre for Climate Change Economics and Policy

 I teach energy topics both in the School of Earth and Environment and the School of Chemical and Process Engineering, and supervise a number of undergraduate and masters projects.

-I co-supervise several PhD students across topics in energy transitions, including those related to bioenergy, urban energy, and heating and cooling.
+I co-supervise several PhD students across interdisciplinary topics in energy transitions, including those related to bioenergy, urban energy, and heating and cooling.

 Research groups and institutes